unified-doc/unified-doc/readme.md

 - Easily convert between supported file formats (e.g. `.html`, `.txt`, `.md`).
 - Retrieve various useful representation of the document:
   - `string`: source content in string form
-  - `text`: text content of compiled content without markup
+  - `text`: extract only the human-readable content of text nodes
   - `hast`: syntax tree representation of the source content
-- Existing document APIs can be extended to new content types as long as the parsers are implemented.
+- Existing document APIs can be extended to new content types as long as the relevant parsers are implemented.
-- Adding new document APIs will benefit the existing supported content types.
+- Adding new document APIs will enhance all supported content types.
 - Rich ecosystem of [rehype][rehype] plugins.
 - Interoperable with web technologies.
 - Node + DOM friendly.